hunter-teacher-cert/unit_plan-stevesolo/resources/UNIX_Environment/text_editors.md

 ### Saving and Exiting

 :x! - Save and exit

-:q! - discard all changes, since the last save, and exit :w - save file but don't exit
+:q! - discard all changes, since the last save, and exit

+:w - save file but don't exit

 :wq - again, save and exit

 ZZ (Note: capitals) - again, save and exit

 Most commands within vi are executed as soon as you press a sequence of keys.
 Any command beginning with a colon ( : ) requires you to hit <enter> to complete the command.

-Save and exit the file you currently have open
+Save and exit the file you currently have open.

- x!
+    :x!